Simibrum/thisopiniondoesnotexist/README.md

-# flask-website
+# FastAPI-website
-A skeleton for a Flask website.
+A skeleton for a FastAPI website.